How to Remove or Delete all RDS CALs from a Windows Server?

 2. To find the KeyPackId of the licenses you want to remove, run the following command:

-3. Find the KeyPackId of the license pack you want to remove.
+3. Locate the KeyPackId of the license pack you want to remove.

-4. Run the following command, replacing Your-KeyPackId with the actual ID you found in the previous step:
+4. Run the following command (replace Your-KeyPackId with the actual ID found above):

-This will remove the specific CAL pack from the server.
+This will remove only the specific CAL pack referenced by the ID.

 Method 3: Deactivating the Server